michaelmarty/UniDec/readme.md

 A new experimental feature has been added based to use a SoftMax function (controlled by the parameter beta) to **suppress deconvolution artifacts**.
 The higher beta is, the more the algorithm with seek a single charge state assignment for each data point.
 Setting beta to zero will turn this off.
 This seems to work best when combined with other assumptions, such as peak width, point smoothing, and charge and mass smoothing.
 It also seems to work best when combined with background subtraction.
 Play around with it and let me know what you think.
 A minus flag applies the SoftMax to the entire data set rather than just a single column of the m/z vs charge matrix at once.

-Changed the Waters MS import from rawreader.exe to the MassLynxSDK 4.5. **Waters DLLs are now included** and are distributed under the Waters MassLynxSDK EULA described above.
-Thanks to Waters for allowing us to distribute these.
-You should be able to directly open raw files now.
+Changed the Waters MS import from rawreader.exe to the MassLynxSDK 4.5.
+You may need to download new MassLynxRaw.dll files from Waters.
+I am working with Waters to get approval to distribute the DLL files bundled with UniDec, but it isn't final yet.
+Because I used the Waters API, I am not releasing the source code for the Waters Importer until I have that agreement in place.
+I will do this as soon as I can.
+In the mean time, Waters import features will work on the compiled binary version but not from the Python source code.
+You can keep using v.3.2 in the mean time.
+Stay tuned...

 Added **Ctrl+C to copy out images from plots**.
 You should be able to paste these into other applications.